sweattep/ancient_quotes/README.md

 >they will swear to Him as they swear to you and think that they are [standing] on something.
 Unquestionably, it is they who are the liars.

 >O people, we have been taught the language of birds, and we have been given from all things.
 Indeed, this is evident bounty.

+>Let our lord now command your servants who are before you to seek out a man who is skillful in playing the lyre, and when the harmful spirit from God is upon you, he will play it, and you will be well.”

+>the singers in front, the musicians last, between them virgins playing tambourines: